LET preparation guide

 Introduction

-This comprehensive guide breaks down the General Education coverage for LET 2025, helping you focus your review efforts efficiently.
-Whether you're an elementary (BEEd) or secondary (BSEd) education graduate, understanding the exam structure is your first step toward passing.
+This comprehensive guide breaks down the General Education coverage for LET 2026, helping you focus your review efforts efficiently.
+Whether you're an elementary (BEEd) or secondary (BSEd) education graduate, understanding the exam structure helps you plan review without predicting an examination result.

 Understanding the LET Exam Structure